corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 ## SubFlow session closing

-- Given a subFlow contains only initiated sessions when the subFlow finishes session closes are sent
+- Given a subFlow contains only initiated sessions when the subFlow finishes session close events are sent ✅
-- Given a subFlow contains an initiated and closed session when the subFlow finishes a single session close is sent
+- Given a subFlow contains an initiated and closed session when the subFlow finishes a single session close event is sent ✅
-- Given a subFlow contains only closed sessions when the subFlow finishes a wakeup event is scheduled to resume the flow
+- Given a subFlow contains only closed sessions when the subFlow finishes a wakeup event is scheduled ✅

 ## SubFlowFinished - Tests below are the same as (CloseSessions) but with a different request type